yo-yo-yo-jbo/binary_golf_com/README.md

 5. Looking for interesting interrupts at [Ralph Brown's Interrupt List](https://www.ctyme.com/rbrown.htm).
 6. Using uninitialized (yet effectively zero'd) memory to our advantage.

-Best regards,
+Thanks for stickin around!

 Jonathan Bar Or